ArgonDesign/alogic/doc/fsms.md

 sequential logic is eventually emitted as some Verilog modules implementing FSMs.

+### FSM syntax

 FSMs are introduced with the `fsm` keyword, followed by the name of the FSM, followed by the description of the FSM in curly brackets.
-The behaviour of an FSM is described using code with sequential semantics, portions of which executes on every clock cycle.
+The behaviour of an FSM is described using code with sequential semantics, portions of which execute on every clock cycle.

-### Using functions for encapsulation

-FSM code is partitioned into functions.
-After reset, execution starts in the `main` function.
-The description of an FSM that reads a byte from an input port on every clock cycle, increments its value by 2 and writes the result to an output port would look as follows:
+This FSM reads a byte from an input port on every clock cycle, increments its value by 2 and writes the result to an output port:

 ```
 fsm add2 {

+  // port declarations:
   in sync u8 p_in;
   out sync u8 p_out;

+  // optional entity variables
+  u10 a;
+  u3 b = 3'd6; // after reset, b will be initialised to 6

+  // all FSMs must contain a main function:
   void main() {
     u8 x = p_in.read();
     p_out.wire(x + 8'd2);
-    fence;
+    fence; // All functions must end with a control statement
   }
 }
 ```

+Note that variables declared in the FSM entity and variables declared in `void main()` are all static variables.
+Within `void main()` there would be no difference between using `a` and `b`, and using `x`.
+However, `x` is only available inside `void main()` and would not be accessible by another function.

+### Using functions for encapsulation

+All FSMs must contain a `main` function.
+Execution starts at the beginning of `main` after reset.
+FSM code also be partitioned into multiple functions.
 Note that functions do not return without an explicit `return` statement.
-If the execution reaches the end of the body, control is transferred to the beginning of the function, and conceptually proceeds in an infinite loop.
+If the execution reaches the end of the body of a function, control is transferred to the beginning of the function, and conceptually proceeds in an infinite loop.
 This behaviour is distinctly different from common programming languages.
 The body of the example FSM above takes 1 cycle to execute, and hence repeats on every clock cycle.

 An FSM that, depending on the state of an input port, would apply one of 2 different kinds of processing could be defined using the following pattern: